brianhouse/sound_art/lectures/06_synthesis.md

 Audio signals flow a little differently than messages, because they are continuous—if there is a connection between two audio objects, data is always flowing.

 What is an audio object?
-We know that an Object handles audio if its name ends in a tilde ("~").
+We know that an object handles audio if its name ends in a tilde ("~").

-Add an Object box to a new patch, and type `osc~`.
+Add an object box to a new patch, and type `osc~`.
 This is a sine-wave oscillator.

 ![](media/06_07_pd_osc.png)

 Next, connect a number box upstream, and a `dac~` object downstream.
 Connect the outlet of `osc~` to both inlets on `dac~`, which is a "digital-analog converter" that interfaces with your sound card (the two inlets are for the right and left channels).
 Note that you can distinguish audio connections from control connections by their thicker lines.

-Because `dac~` just sends things straight to your speakers without any chance to control the volume, in the interest of protecting our ears, I made an Object called `output~` that we're going to use instead. `output~` has a volume control, a mute button, and it also lets you record a wave file: click the checkbox on to start recording, and again to turn it off.
+Because `dac~` just sends things straight to your speakers without any chance to control the volume, in the interest of protecting our ears, I made an object called `output~` that we're going to use instead. `output~` has a volume control, a mute button, and it also lets you record a wave file: click the checkbox on to start recording, and again to turn it off.
 The file should show up in your Pd folder (does this work for Windows users?).

 ![](media/06_08_pd_audio.png)